Run detail

 Pseudo-live replay runs the saved EEG windows through the Step 7 decision path and records what the hand would have done without contacting hardware.
 This is the closest public benchmark on the site to live control behavior.

-Pseudo-live replay on the cleaned deployment corpus
+Pseudo-live replay on the cleaned deployment corpus with per-finger actuation

 Target: combined_20260319_081200_pruned_rest_events_0_1_2